chenz0902/infomation/index.md

 2017 until now heading a research project on <a href="http://gaming.sth.kth.se/Mobility/" target="_blank">sustainable campus</a> in universities and using computational methods in near cooperation with Department of Production of Engineering, for increasing the attractiveness of education and mobilization in suburban Stockholm areas<br />
 ## Other matters relevant
 Recent grants:<br/>
-Call of proposals on KTH sustainability without boarders: main applicant, 2017-2018, 50K SEK<br/>
+Call of proposals by KTH sustainability without boarders: main applicant, 2017-2018 budget year, 50K SEK<br/>
-Internship on issues(balancing, simulation, and Event-B)in Cyber-Physical Systems, in National Center of Sciences, Chiyoda Tokyo, Japan<br/>
+Internship on issues(balancing, simulation, and Event-B) in cyber-physical systems, in National Center of Sciences, Chiyoda Tokyo, Japan<br/>
 Miscellanies: Since 2016 engaged in Physical Internet in sustainable logistics, application on freight based on a cross-disciplinary collaboration<br/>

 ## Interesting research questions